Ask a Question

 Accommodation

 When you arrive at the stud farm, the beautiful iron gates and impressive driveway shaded by majestic plane trees set a spectacular scene for your stay.
-Your accommodation is an 18th-century style house, nestled within a sculpted garden, where you will find the large pool guarded by stone lions.
-The house contains 6 bedrooms (only two en-suite), 5 bathrooms, large living room with veranda and beautiful kitchen with adjoining dining room.
-Please note that a private bathroom is not guaranteed and some rooms share bathrooms.
-This is a charming country house but not a hotel and there is an informal feel.
-Clients benefit from the exclusivity and the family welcome.
+Your accommodation is an 18th-century style country house, nestled within a sculpted garden, where you will find the large pool guarded by stone lions.
+The house contains 7 bedrooms, 5 bathrooms, a large living room with veranda and a large functional kitchen with adjoining dining room.
+Please note that a private bathroom is not guaranteed and some of the rooms share bathrooms.

-The setting is rural and quiet, in the natural park of the Alpilles - a short drive from the Mediterranean, close to the Luberon, Aix-en'-Provence and, of course, the area's fabulous gourmet restaurants.
+This is a charming country house but not a hotel, with an informal family feel.
+The setting is rural and quiet, surrounded by private farmland and the horses paddocks.
+The house is set in the natural park of the Alpilles - a short drive from the Mediterranean, close to the Luberon, Aix-en'-Provence and, of course, many fabulous gourmet experiences.

 Itineraries